garrit-schroeder/tv-show-skipper/README.md

 ## Running

-1. Install python dependencies from `requirements.txt`
+1. Install python 3.10.x or newer
 2. Install ffmpeg
+3. Install python dependencies from `requirements.txt`
-3. To use with Jellyfin, run `jellyfin.py`.
+4. To use with Jellyfin, run `jellyfin.py`.
 This will query Jellyfin for a list of series and their paths.
-4. To process a directory manually, run `decode.py` and pass the parameter `-i` with the path to a directory containing at least **two** episodes of the same season
+5. To process a directory manually, run `decode.py` and pass the parameter `-i` with the path to a directory containing at least **two** episodes of the same season

 By default there is little/no output to stdout or stderr until the script has finished processing some media.
 Run `jellyfin.py` or `decode.py` with the `-d` parameter for verbose output